How To Set Up QuickBooks Online for Personal Use

 After recording all your income and expense accounts, you must record your “vendors” and “customers.”
 As specified earlier, vendors are those to whom you pay your bills or expenses, while “customers” are the people or entities from whom you get your income.
 Vendors are recorded in the vendor list, and customers will go to the customer list.

-From the new vendor or supplier form, provide the required information, such as the name of the vendor, company if applicable, address, and contact details.
+From the new form, provide the required information, such as the name of the vendor, company if applicable, address, and contact details.
 At the very least, you must provide the name and the display name.

-To record a new customer, go to the Customers menu and click on New customer.
-Complete the form and then click Save.
+To record a new customer, click on the Customers & leads menu and then choose Customers.

 Step 3: Create Balance Sheet Accounts

 From the chart of accounts creation window, name your asset, select Current Assets as the account type, and choose the appropriate detail type.
-Also, select the starting date (as of field) and the current value of your asset account (balance field).
-Click Save and Close when you’re done.
+Also, select the starting date (As of field) and the current value of your asset account (balance field).
+Click the Save button when you’re done.

-You can later run a balance sheet report which will provide you with meaningful insights into your financial situation.
-You can follow our step-by-step tutorial on how to create a balance sheet in QuickBooks Online.
+You can later run a balance sheet report, which will provide you with meaningful insights into your financial situation.
+You can follow our step-by-step tutorial on creating a balance sheet in QuickBooks Online.

 Step 4: Create Classes